mikenguyen13/data_analysis/_book/22-multivariate.md

 Under matrix multiplication ($\mathbf{A'\Sigma A}$ or $\mathbf{A'A}$ ), the off-diagonal elements equal to 0

-Multiplying data by this matrix (i.e., projecting the data onto the orthogonal axes); the distriubiton of the resulting data (i.e., "scores") is
+Multiplying data by this matrix (i.e., projecting the data onto the orthogonal axes); the distribution of the resulting data (i.e., "scores") is

 $$
 N_2 (\mathbf{A'\mu,A'\Sigma A}) = N_2 (\mathbf{A'\mu, \Lambda})